 World-renowned climbing history and convenient access to all that Yosemite Valley has to offer

 Camp 4 is a walk-in, tent-only campground which is open all year.
 Sites are shared, with up to six people per site.
-From May 21, 2023 through September 30, 2023, campsites will be available only by reservation one week in advance of your arrival date.
+Beginning in late spring and through early fall, campsites are available only by reservation one week in advance of your arrival date.
 Up to six people can be registered for a site per each reservation transaction.
-Confirm your party before reserving, as additional guests may not be added upon arrival at Camp 4.
+Confirm your party before reserving, as additional guests cannot be added upon arrival at Camp 4.

-For part of the year, the campground is open on a first-come, first-served basis and visitors self-register for a site upon arrival.
+During the winter, the campground is open on a first-come, first-served basis and visitors self-register for a site upon arrival.
+Scan and pay via the Recreation.gov app is the only accepted method of payment during the winter.
+Download the app prior to arrival.
 A ranger may be onsite to help register campers.
-Space is available on a per-person basis and you can register/reserve for up to the maximum stay limit.
-The campground has a total of 61 sites (only 25 open in winter) which accommodate tents only.
+Space is available on a per-person basis and visitors can register/reserve for up to the maximum stay limit.
+The campground has a total of 61 sites (approximately half are open in winter) which accommodate tents only.

 Yosemite National Park (Howard Silverbrand, Share the Experience)